ResidentMario/fcimporter/README.md

 The script will seek out and draw content from the most recent archived WP:GO page it can find by working backwards from the current date as of the day that the script is run.

-If you wish to display some additional information during runtime, for debugging purposes, you can use the "-d" parameter:

-    run FC-Importer.py -d

-Unfortunately debugging remains poorly implemented, however, and this will not generate as much useful information as it ought to.
-Beautiful debugging is on the to-do list.

 Instead of running on the most recent findable page you can you run on a subpage of your choosing (but be aware of the limitations discussed in the section below).
 For instance:

     run FC-Importer.py -p "Wikipedia:Goings-on/March 2, 2014"